NextronSystems/thor-manual/core/maintenance.rst

    ask us for a ``silent license``.
 It can be used for testing purposes and also allows THOR and signature updates.

+Please mind any changes the upgrade may introduce, in particular any breaking changes on major version updates.
+See the :ref:`changelog/index:changelog` for details.

 .. important::
    With the upgrade to THOR 11, we advise to work with a fresh THOR installation/directory because many options changed and your old